leeschmalz/NCAA-Championships-Data/README.md

 Fair warning, the code is ugly, confusing, with no comments explaining anything because it was a solo mission.

 This was an important project for me because I have a passion for wrestling and a passion for data, but as far as I know this key information is not available to the public anywhere online.
-Now it is (for 2019 at least).
+Now it is (for 2019 Championships at least).
 I will probably extend this to other years in the future.

 The final results that contain all of the data are in the csv files starting with the word 'all' ex. 'all_125_scored_df'.
 The rest of the csv files are simply auxillary that were necessary to lead to the final result.